EMI · Capitol | iTunes.com |

 Excluding bonus tracks, Bloom wraps up in a scant thirty-seven minutes, charting a journey from skyscraping highs to abyssal lows.
 This indispensible skill is also the rarest: restraint.
 But most importantly of all, Sivan is blessed with that ineffable, inimitable quality of cool.
 Honest but never overbearing, relatable but never oversharing (a remarkable balance to strike given that album opener 'Seventeen' chronicles a sexual experience with an older man) he can count himself among the chicest of today's upper echelon of pop.
 He certainly looks the part: a willowy twink draped in drop-shouldered tees, topped with a mop of dashingly tousled platinum blonde, and at just twenty-three years old, he hits that demographic crossover sweet spot.
 Sivan appeals alike to an established industry and a fervent digital fanbase.

+And folks, he gets it.
+Nobody needed to primp and prune and focus-test these songs.
+He's been to heaven and back, and it shows.
 The mind wanders to other household names in pop, other people who share Sivan's bewitching lyricism, breathtaking candidness and total command of form and function.
 Ever the underdog, Taylor Swift spins richly detailed yarns that capture astonishing emotional specificity, whether accompanied by tinny banjo on her earlier work or megacalibre synths on the radiant 1989 and the ruthless Reputation.
 With just a few short lines, she can do what lesser poets can only dream of.
 Last year Lorde, whose flair for vicious intimacy earned her second place in my Top Ten Albums I Wrote About in 2017, compressed her agony into a glowing knot of emotion — Melodrama is a landmark album of the decade.
 Both she and Sivan are acolytes of Drake's low-key noir-pop, each cultivating their own unique aesthetic by gouging out the chill and reforging its conduits with smoking liquid passion.

 Bloom reaches its Drakiest peak on a dusky recitative that spotlights A-list guest star Ariana Grande.
 She makes a winningly understated appearance on 'Dance to This', a brisk but genuine ode to ditching the claustrophobic clubs for the privacy of home: "Push up on my body / You know we've already seen all of the parties / We can just dance to this".
 The image recalls vintage Red-era Swift, where she too "danc[ed] around the kitchen in the refrigerator light".
 Grande smartly chooses not to access the upper octaves of her clarion voice, the whistle register that has drawn comparisons to Whitney and Mariah across her own considerable discography, opting to complement rather than overshadow her friend.
 Just a few weeks ago, Grande made a solid case for consistency of texture on the astringent Sweetener.
 She can still blow you away when she wants, as on Dangerous Woman's overconfident but irresistible selection of pop bangers.
 (The ink-dark 'Into You' is 2016's biggest smash that never was.)
 When Grande and Sivan slink into the bridge of 'Dance to This', they remind us that we contain multitudes.